dcreedon/rockpaperscissors/README.md

  If they log out then the user will have to log in again.
  Only one user can be registered/login at a time per browser.

- If the user is not registered and tries to access the game <url>/game they will be redirected back to the login page.
+ If the user is not registered/logged in and tries to access the game <url>/game they will be redirected back to the login page.

  Once registered/signed in the user is presented with the RPS game.